Nonmonotone subgradient methods based on a local descent lemma: Introduction

 In this manuscript, we propose a nonmonotone scheme for problem~\eqref{eq:P}.
 Our approach is inspired by the seminal work~\cite{MR849278}, which is adapted to the current setting where the objective function may not be differentiable.
 To this end, we replace standard gradient information with subgradients.
 Notably, our method allows for any choice of subgradient.
 Indeed, for the class of \mbox{upper-$\mathcal{C}^2$} functions, we show that any subgradient can be used to construct a local quadratic upper approximation of the objective function.
 This leads to a generalized version of the classical descent lemma suited to our nonsmooth setting.

-Although nonmonotone line searches bring opportunities to improve the performance of optimization algorithms, they also require the tuning of additional parameters, such as the linesearch stepsize (which is initially chosen at each iteration) and the memory parameter (which controls how many past function values are taken into account).
-A~wrong adjustment of these parameters may slow down the resulting algorithm, and one may lose all possible benefits of nonmonotone line searches.
-With this possible weakness in mind, we propose a specification of the main scheme, that we name the \emph{Self-adaptive Nonmonotone Subgradient Method} (\emph{\salg}), which incorporates an automatic procedure for selecting the stepsize and memory parameters of the linesearch.
+Although nonmonotone line searches bring opportunities to improve the performance of optimization algorithms, they also require the tuning of additional parameters, such as the line search stepsize (which is initially chosen at each iteration) and the memory parameter (which controls how many past function values are taken into account).
+A wrong adjustment of these parameters may slow down the resulting algorithm, and one may lose all possible benefits of nonmonotone line searches.
+With this potential weakness in mind, we propose a specification of the main scheme, that we name the \emph{Self-adaptive Nonmonotone Subgradient Method} (\emph{\salg}), which incorporates an automatic procedure for selecting the stepsize and memory parameters of the line search.
+Other possibilities that would be interesting to investigate include the nonmonotone strategy proposed by Zhang and Hager~\cite{MR2112963}, based on an average of function values.